omrilotan/consigliere/README.md

 });
 ```

-## Add constant fields to each record for the logger
+## Add constant fields to each record of the logger

 ```js
 import { Logger } from "consigliere";